realraum/noc/ansible/README_vault.md

 ```

 This will add the new key to the keyring stored inside the repository and
-reencrypt the secret to unlock the vault for all keys inside the keyring.
+re-encrypt the secret to unlock the vault for all keys inside the keyring.